Knightro63/three_js/packages/three_js/README.md

 ## Example

-Find the example for this API [here](https://github.com/Knightro63/three_js/tree/main/packages/three_js/example/), for a preview go [here].
+Find the example for this API [here](https://github.com/Knightro63/three_js/tree/main/packages/three_js/example/), for more examples you can click [here](https://github.com/Knightro63/three_js/tree/main/examples/), and for a preview go [here](https://knightro63.github.io/three_js/).

 ## Know Issues

 **MacOS**
- - Morphtargets do not work at this time
+ - GroupMaterials do not work
- - Sobel postprocessing does not function correctly

 **iOS**
+ - Buffer Validation issues
+ - GroupMaterials do not work
- - Sobel postprocessing does not function correctly
+ - Protoplanets does not function correctly
- - Random crashes

 **Android**
- - Morphtargets do not work at this time
+ - GroupMaterials do not work
- - Sobel postprocessing does not function correctly

 **Windows**
- -
+ - GroupMaterials do not work

 **Web**
  - Lens Flare not working correctly